kcp-dev/kcp/docs/content/concepts/braindump.md

 potentially export the same kind with the same identity and intercept information.
 Utilizing the Identity Hash:

-To secure this system, KCP uses a SHA-256 hash of the identity as a critical part of a binding.
+To secure this system, KCP uses an SHA-256 hash of the identity as a critical part of a binding.
 When a workspace wants to bind to an API export, it points the binding to the export by path (or other methods in the future) and uses the identity hash to ensure binding to the correct export.
 Within the etcd storage